 Scott Fine, professor of banking and finance, comes from a practitioner background, having worked for much of his career at companies like Goldman Sachs and McKinsey & Co.
-He teaches the capstone course Projects in Corporate Finance.
+He teaches the capstone course Projects in Corporate Financial Analytics.
 His goal?
 To recreate as closely as possible the real-world job of financial analyst.
 Students work in teams of four or five with an industry mentor who assigns their task.

 “When many of our MSM-Finance students graduate, they’re likely to seek positions as analysts and associates,” says Fine.
 “The projects they tackle mirror what they’ll encounter on the job.
 Their industry mentor is acting in the role of their ‘boss’ for the semester.”

 The Capstone Experience

 The exact nature of the projects may vary from year to year, but all are real projects conducted for people who actually work in the students’ future career area, Fine explains.
 Students may investigate questions related to mergers and acquisitions, initial public offerings, or equity research, for example.